BGCG/project4/README.md

 ### Troubleshooting

-I had issue with allowing the form to accept image uploads, after searching online I found a number of resources suggesting that need to 1. specify how the form data should be encoded when sent to the server by including the `enctype` attribute set to `"multipart/form-data"` in the form element and 2.
-I need to intialise the form object with both the uploaded files and the form data `PostForm(request.POST, request.FILES)`.
-I found the [Django documentation](https://docs.djangoproject.com/en/4.2/topics/http/file-uploads/) particularly helpful in me achieving amoungst other resources stated in the credits section.
+I had an issue with allowing the form to accept image uploads, after searching online I found a number of resources suggesting that I need to 1. specify how the form data should be encoded when sent to the server by including the `enctype` attribute set to `"multipart/form-data"` in the form element and 2.
+I need to initialise the form object with both the uploaded files and the form data `PostForm(request.POST, request.FILES)`.
+I found the [Django documentation](https://docs.djangoproject.com/en/4.2/topics/http/file-uploads/) particularly helpful in achieving amongst other resources stated in the credits section.

 On the topic of images, I had issues with the card images on the homepage, all recipes and favourite list pages slowing down the performance (as determined by the Lighthouse report) due to 'Explicitly set width and height of images' and 'set images to next gen formats'.
-I decided to make full use of the Cloudinary image hosting service and all it's available image transformations.
+I decided to make full use of the Cloudinary image hosting service and all its available image transformations.
 By following Cloudinarys guide on [Python image transformations](https://cloudinary.com/documentation/django_image_manipulation), where I used the Cloudinary template tags to embed the images as so - `{% cloudinary recipe.recipe_image.url quality="auto:low" width="100%" height="100%" crop="scale" alt="custom recipe image" %}`.
 This allowed me to set parameters for cropping, width, height and quality where Cloudinary will perform these transformations on the fly, which vastly improved the performance.
 Furthermore, ensuring all default recipe images and decorative images on the site, as well as adjusting the size of the default recipe image to what is required (as we don't require a large image size for a card image) greatly increased the performance.

 One instance I experienced an issue when creating the ContactRequest model, where I wanted to add a first name and last name field to the contact form but when I added it I keep on getting an error when trying to apply the migrations `You are trying to add a non-nullable field`.
-I believe what happened was there was already contact requests in the database that did not have first name or last name fields which could not be blank, therefore this would an integrity error.
-Therefore, I had a look online how to resolve this as even when I commented out the model or set a default value and tried to update the migrations, I was still getting the same error.
+I believe what happened was there were already contact requests in the database that did not have first name or last name fields which could not be blank, therefore this would be an integrity error.
+I had a look online to resolve this as even when I commented out the model or set a default value and tried to update the migrations, I was still getting the same error.
 I found a [post](https://www.linkedin.com/pulse/how-do-i-reset-django-migration-nitin-raturi/?trk=pulse-article_more-articles_related-content-card) which suggested that you can drop the whole database and start again.
 This seemed like quite an extreme measure so I felt uncomfortable doing this, therefore I contacted Tutor support to see if they could help me find an alternative solution.
 Sean from Tutor support dropped the table for the ContectRequest model which resolved the issue.

 Another time I wanted to add a dropdown menu so the user can request the nature of their query in the contact form and so admin can sort through the question type easily to manage admin tasks more efficiently.
 When I added the new model field  `question_type` I incorrectly added the field type to be an  `IntegerField` rather than a `Charfield` and at that time put a default value of the last of the available options `Other`.
 When trying to migrate these changes I got a `ValueError` stating that default value for this field should be a number.
 I then noticed that I had declared the wrong field type and promptly changed it to `CharField` and made a new migration in an attempt to update the field.
 However, the error still persisted when trying to migrate the changes.
-I thought from my previous experience that I could perhaps just drop the contactrequest table.
-However, after attempting to do this by the following this [stack overflow post](https://stackoverflow.com/questions/8597322/how-to-remove-models-from-django), this did not work.
+I thought from my previous experience that I could perhaps just drop the contact request table.
+However, after attempting to do this by following [stack overflow post](https://stackoverflow.com/questions/8597322/how-to-remove-models-from-django), this did not work.
 Unsure about the best course of action, while also being aware that changes to databases should be handled with extreme caution, I contacted tutor support again.
 Joshua from Tutor support suggested I should drop the database this time and instructed me to delete all my migrations file except `__init__.py`, on ElephantSQL press `reset` next to the database name on the dashboard and then makemigrations and migrate changes, which resolved the error.

 ### Credits